Betrayed by a Friend? How to Deal With Betrayal.

-Being betrayed by a trusted loved one can leave us feeling lost and confused especially if we did not see it coming.
-The experience of betrayal is such a deep emotional pain especially when it comes from someone you love and trust.
-It hurts to be betrayed and can feel like a devastation when one that you love and who you thought loved you, betrays you.
+Being betrayed by a trusted loved one can leave us feeling lost and confused because we did not see the betrayal coming.
+The experience of betrayal is such a deep emotional pain especially when it comes from someone we love and trust and who we thought loved us.
+It hurts deeply to be betrayed and can feel like a devastation.

 It took me a long time to learn to trust anyone so it felt good to find someone that I could share my hopes and dreams and also my fears with.
 My friend also confided in me and I totally trusted and respected her so the betrayal came as a terrible shock.
 At first I was devastated and pleaded with her to explain what had happened to make her so bitter towards me.
 I started to doubt myself and felt totally destroyed by a person I thought loved me.
 Pleading with her was my first mistake.
 I know now never plead with anyone who has withdrawn their love and become abusive.
 Pleading only made the situation worse as it did in my case.
 The more I pleaded and tried to get to the bottom of what had happened the more I was threatened.
 She issued threats that she was going to destroy my life.